-My journey towards abstraction has been made gradually.
-Until the year 2000 my pictorial research was figurative.
-I made variations of a single theme, some chairs, then I realized that it was not really the subject that interested me, but the space, the light, and the structure that inhabited the surface of the canvas.
+My journey towards abstraction has been done gradually.
+Until the year 2000 my pictorial investigations were focused on the figure.
+It was through some variations on a single theme, some backlit chairs, that I realized that it was not really the theme that interested me, but the space, the light, and the structure that inhabited the surface of the canvas.

 The technique used is the result of several years of experimentation with various resins as binders.
-I currently use a mixture of marble powder and pigments, which are agglutinated with acrylic resins.
-Once mixed, I pour the paint on the canvas lying on the floor and paint with brooms and broad brushes.
-I usually paint several layers, like “arrepentimentos”.
+Currently I use a mixture of marble dust and pigments, which are bound with acrylic resins.
+Once mixed, I arrange them in airtight bottles that form the colors of my palette.
+I pour the paint onto the canvas lying on the floor and paint with brooms and wide brushes.

-For my most recent research I incorporate metal surfaces, like collages, which allow me to highlight the painted part and gives it a certain solemnity.
-I reduce the visual information to amplify its mysticity and give it more strength and timelessness.
+In my most recent research I incorporate metallic surfaces, such as collages, which allow me to highlight the painted part and which give solemnity to the work.
+I rest information in my visual expression to amplify its mysticism and give it more strength and timelessness.

 Regarding my recent sculptural works, it is a logical continuation of my painted work.
 I have always represented non-flat abstract spaces in my paintings.
 Color planes have always been superimposed that give a feeling of depth, that is, of space.
 My sculptures are an objectification of my paintings, but always without losing what is important to me: light and space.